JaneWen23/MyISP/src/Filter/README.md

 * the output image must be allocated before passed to sliding_window(), because the program won't create one but writes to the location of output image directly.

-* the sign and the bitdepth: output image may be signed, but should have the same bitdepth as the input image.
-So choose a propreate bitdepth for both imput and output images.
+* the sign and the bit-depth: output image may be signed, but should have the same bit-depth as the input image.
+So choose a proper bit-depth for both input and output images.

 * output image does not need to have the same size and/or panels as input image.